manav2401/go-pubsub/README.md

 broker := pubsub.NewBroker()

-// Create a new topic (and also get auto-subscribed) var maxSub uint16 = 3 topic := broker.NewTopic("topic-name", &maxSub)
+// Create a new topic (and also get auto-subscribed) topic := broker.NewTopic("topic-name", 10)

 // Publish new messages to topic topic.Publish([]("Hello World!"))

-// Get a new topic and subscribe to it t := broker.Topic("topic-name") id, err := t.Subscribe()
+// Get a new topic and subscribe to it.
+Returns the id and channel
+// to listen to published messages.
+t := broker.Topic("topic-name")
+id, ch, err := t.Subscribe()

 // Unsubscribe using subscriber id err := topic.Unsubscribe(id)